Blu-ray Review: UglyDolls

 When the group proves impossible to dissuade, Lou sends some dolls to Uglyville to bring back Ox and explain to them that they don’t belong there because they were rejected by the factory, which is how they ended up down there.
 The news temporarily destroys morale in the town, but Moxy soon decides that she doesn’t believe that they don’t belong, and she returns with her friends to run the gauntlet even as Lou attempts to stop them.

 In what should come as a surprise to no one, the “ugly” dolls are, in fact, adorable.
 The world itself doesn’t offer many new ideas, but it’s colourful and nicely animated.
-The voice acting is solid with a focus on singers that creates some good, upbeat songs that kids will doubtless like listening to again and again — the Blu-ray actually contains a “sing-a-long” version where all the lyrics appear across the bottom of the screen.
+The voice acting is solid with a focus on singers that creates some good, upbeat songs that kids will assuredly like listening to again and again — the Blu-ray actually contains a “sing-a-long” version in which all the lyrics appear across the bottom of the screen.

 Its cutesy, keep-a-positive-attitude vibe should connect best with young kids.
 We had the chance to watch it with three between the ages of five and nine, and they were engaged throughout.
 At around 90 minutes it’s also the proper length for that age range, getting in and out and moving at a quick pace to keep their attention.